 Speaking of cooking, coorie embraces the hearty comfort-foods that remind you of home and warmth.
 You can try your hand at a recipe for casserole or stew, or perhaps this year you will try to make haggis, neeps and tatties from scratch.

 Skim some stones

-Another fun outdoor activity, stone skimming has a special connection to Scotland, as the World Stone Skimming Championships are held on Easdale Island every year (although the last two events had to be cancelled due to pandemic restrictions).
+Another fun outdoor activity, stone skimming has a special connection to Scotland, as the World Stone Skimming Championships are held on Easdale Island every year.
 Just make sure to look out for any wildlife before you begin, as most ducks do not take kindly to being hit with rocks!

 Learn to knit

 A cosy winter blanket is an essential coorie item and knitting it yourself is an opportunity to learn a new skill and stay inside when the weather is just too wet and cold to venture into the great outdoors.